 Whether you're walking into a fabric store for a DIY project, or shopping for clothes, choosing the right fabric is never easy.
 It's especially tricky when shopping for young children and tweens, because they can be so particular about the way fabric feels against their skin.
 Here's a handy guide that will hopefully make things easier for you.

 Cotton comes from the cotton plant.
-It's cheap, easy to clean, and comfortable.
-Unfortunately, it easily stretches and loses it's shape.
+It's easy to clean, and comfortable.
+Unfortunately, it can stretch out and loses it's shape.
 It's also susceptible to wearing out over time.

 Denim comes from cotton fabric that has been woven in such a way as to produce a diagonal ribbing.
 Very stiff and sturdy.
 The name is derived from the French, "serge de Nimes" which refers to the city of "Nimes."
 Fades and wears well, which is why it's so widely used in jeans.